lopezpdvn/lopezpdvn.github.io/pages/resume.md

   system for printing binary images

-- [cerca]({{ site.baseurl }}/cerca): A distance measurement system running on a personal computer and a 8-bit microcontroller
+- [cerca]({{ site.baseurl }}/cerca): A distance measurement system running on a personal computer and an 8-bit microcontroller

 - [pysyspol][]: Cross-platform system policy for applications and environments, with Python